 The term "inpatient" refers to your status as a hospital patient, or as a patient in a health care facility, when you are admitted as a registered bed patient.
 Even if you stay in the hospital or health care facility overnight, you might still be considered an "outpatient."
 Your status is important because it affects how much you will pay for covered services, like x-rays, drugs, lab tests, and physician services.
 You are an inpatient starting the day you are formally admitted with a doctor's order as a registered bed patient in a hospital or other health care facility.
-Note: You are an outpatient when you are kept overnight in a hospital or health care facility solely for observation, even though you use a bed or spend the night.
+Note: You are an outpatient when you are kept in a hospital or health care facility solely for observation, even though you use a bed or spend the night.
 Observation services are to help the doctor decide if a patient needs to be admitted for care or can be discharged.
 These services may be given in the emergency room or another area of the hospital.
+If you would normally pay a copayment for outpatient emergency medical care or outpatient medical care services, the copayment will be waived when you are held for observation.
+But, you must still pay your deductible and/or coinsurance, whichever applies.